Accommodation & Welfare

 England can sometimes be wet and cold.
 Please ensure students have a jumper, a waterproof coat and suitable footwear.
 Please also bring a sun hat and sun cream for warmer weather.

 Clothes are laundered twice a week by the school.
 Students have to sort their own clothes when they are returned clean, so please label them clearly with the student’s first name and family name.
+We recommend that names are carefully stitched into the fabric as it is common for labels to fall off during the washing/drying process.
 Students must bring their own bath towels.

 Bed linen is supplied and changed once a week.